Leslie M. McKenzie, MSP, CCC-SLP

 Tonya Johnson, OTR/L

 Tonya graduated from the Medical University of South Carolina with a degree in Occupational Therapy in 1994.
-She has worked with children in outpatient, home and educational settings.
-In 1999, she completed the 8 week training in Bobath/Neuro-Developmental Treatment for children with cerebral palsy.
-In 2000, she became certified to administer and interpret the Sensory Integration and Praxis Test.
+She has worked with children in outpatient, home, and educational settings.
+She has completed the 8 week training in Bobath/Neuro-Developmental Treatment for children with cerebral palsy, and in 2000, she became certified to administer and interpret the Sensory Integration and Praxis Test (SIPT).
 Tonya also is certified for the fitting of SAEBOflex splint for upper extremity recovery following stroke.
-In her spare time, she enjoys watching college football, baking cakes and pies, and spending time with her family and dogs.
+She has additional training to facilitate the use of sensory diets, the Alert Program, Astronaut Training, and Therapeutic Listening.
+In her spare time, Tonya enjoys watching college football, baking cakes and pies, and spending time with her family and dogs.

 Laura D. Serra, MCD, CCC-SLP